Looking Ahead: The Next Five Years

 Education and Personal Growth

 While my formal time at SOWELA will be behind me, I don't believe learning ever truly stops in the technology sector.
 I hope to be actively involved in professional tech communities and perhaps pursuing a Bachelor’s degree through a bridge program if my career path requires it.
-Beyond the keyboard, I see myself settled in a location that offers a balance of urban professional opportunities and outdoor recreation, likely remaining within the Southern United States to stay close to family and roots.
+Beyond the keyboard, I see myself settled in Lake Charles to make sure I have stability Nothing beats staying at home and going outside to see the normal.
+I just like to stay in Louisiana to make sure I can be connected to the traditions my family has and for the future generations to see as well.

 Five-Year Milestones